-You would receive a premium income of $1,010.00 ($10.10 X 100) for every 1 contract you sell.
+You would receive a premium income of $520 ($5.20 X 100) for every 1 contract you sell.

 Here is how you would calculate the return yield:

 % If Not Assigned Return = Premium Income Ã· [Buy price of shares]

-% If Not Assigned Return = $1,010.00 ÷ [$9,441.00]
+% If Not Assigned Return = $520 Ã· [$10,900 - 520]

-% If Not Assigned Return = 10.7 % (if the stock price stays below $95 on 07/20/2001)
+% If Not Assigned Return = 5.01 % (if the stock price stays at or below $110 on 05/20/2016)

 Within each of PowerOptions Tools the return is calculated by subtracting the premium from the purchase price in the denominator.
 This treatment of return is consistent with references like "Options for the Stock Investor", by James B. Bittman, pages 99-103.
 The return is increased slightly using this technique because the premium is immediately made available in your account, and can be re-invested.
+Your cost is reduced by the premium.
 It should be noted that this yield is for the number of days until expiration of the option, to find the annualized yield multiply the yield by 365 divided by the number of days to expiration.

 the strategy yield.
 However, the use of margin increases the risk considerably in the event of a market down-turn.
 Covered call strategies can generate substantial income even when the stock price remains the same for a month, or an entire year.

-2. Rising Stock Price
+2. Rising Stock Price (% if Assigned)

 If the market is rising, you can choose a strike price that is slightly above the actual stock price.
 Accordingly, if the call option is exercised (assigned or called), your income will be the call premium on the option plus the appreciation of your stock valuation.
 This technique can enhance your return by several percent.
 If the stock price rose in the previous example the % If Assigned Return would have been: